kat0666/katonga/README.md

    ./Install-ComfyUnleashed-OneShot.ps1
    ```

-By default everything will be installed into `E:\SDKAT\ComfyUI`.
+By default everything will be installed into `<InstallDir>`.
 You can change
 this location using the `-InstallDir` parameter when launching the script.

 Once the installation finishes you will find a `launch_enhanced.bat` file inside